inbloxme/inblox-keyless-transactions/README.md

 ## Design Principles

- 1. **Private Key Abstraction** - Inbloxme infrastructure never have the visibility of the private key, it's encrypted on the client with the user password(unsalted & unencrypted) and sent to the virtual Hardware Security Module for safe storage.
+ 1. **Private Key Abstraction** - SafleId infrastructure never have the visibility of the private key, it's encrypted on the client with the user password(unsalted & unencrypted) and sent to the virtual Hardware Security Module for safe storage.
  2. **Password Invisibility** - User password is never exposed in plain text to any of the systems apart from the client.
- 3. **Non-Custodial Relationship** - User Private Key is always exportable and encrypted version can be deleted (redundant) from the inbloxme infrastructure.
+ 3. **Non-Custodial Relationship** - User Private Key is always exportable and encrypted version can be deleted (redundant) from the SafleId infrastructure.
- 4. **App Agnostic** - Any application without getting an API key can access inbloxme handlename service, password based transaction signing requires special access which can be requested for.
+ 4. **App Agnostic** - Any application without getting an API key can access SafleId service, password based transaction signing requires special access which can be requested for.
 (In Alpha Testing).

 ## Installation and Usage